 For DC-controlled pumps they are almost identical to the light fixtures above.
 They either come with their own controller or can be controlled by a Multifunction Controller.

-For more information on gyre pumps with their controllers, you can view them Here at Amazon.com.
+For more information on flow pumps with their controllers, you can view them Here at Amazon.com

 The water in your aquarium is warm and no matter what your aquarium is going to evaporate water, every day.
 My 90 gallon system evaporates over 1 gallon per day and without some form of electronic help, I would be adding a jug-full every day!